MazinLab/MKIDGen3/design.md

-The [OPFB subsystem](https://github.com/MazinLab/gen3-opfb) is composed of several blocks: I and Q streams from the ADCs are ingested by the [adc-to-opfb](https://github.com/MazinLab/adc-to-opfb) HLS block that, the output is fed into a bank of 16 Xilinx FIR Compiler blocks that are controlled by a small HLS channel select block ([opfb-fir-control](https://github.com/MazinLab/opfb-fir-control)).
+The [OPFB subsystem](https://github.com/MazinLab/gen3-opfb) is composed of several blocks: I and Q streams from the ADCs are ingested by the [adc-to-opfb](https://github.com/MazinLab/adc-to-opfb) HLS block that, the output is fed into a bank of 16 Xilinx FIR Compiler blocks that are controlled by a small HLS coefficient select block ([opfb-fir-cfg](https://github.com/MazinLab/opfb-fir-cfg)).
 The output of each of these blocks is fed through a [opfb-fir-to-fft](https://github.com/MazinLab/opfb-fir-to-fft) HLS block (16 total) and then these 16 streams are fed into a 16x super sample rate 4096 point FFT block from the .
 The output of the FFT is packaged appropriately by TODO and output.